Employee records: End of year review & preparing for next year

 You’ll need to have each new employee fill out an I-9 form, and you need to keep them on file for three years after their hire date or one year after their termination — whichever date occurs later.

 For general personnel files, the EEOC states that you should hold on to them for the entire duration of their employment or one year after their termination.
-These types of files include job applications, contact information, social security number, hiring documents, and more.
+These files include job applications, contact information, social security numbers, and hiring documents.

-So if you notice I-9 forms hanging around for employees that were terminated years ago, you can get rid of them.
-The same is true for any I-9 forms for employees that have worked for you for over three years.
+So, if you notice I-9 forms hanging around for terminated employees years ago, you can get rid of them.
+The same applies to any I-9 forms for employees who have worked for you for over three years.

-You’ll also want to eliminate old personnel files for employees that left the company over a year ago.
+You’ll also want to eliminate old personnel files for employees who left the company over a year ago.

 How long should you keep tax, payroll, and benefits records?

 Lastly, you’ll need to retain employee tax information for four years following the 4th quarter of that filing year.
-These tax records include employee identification numbers, any reported tips, W-2 forms, and tax withholding forms (W-4, W-4P, W-4S, and W-4V).
+These tax records include employee identification numbers, reported tips, W-2, and tax withholding forms (W-4, W-4P, W-4S, and W-4V).

 As far as information related to employee benefits, you’ll need to hold on to those records for six years after the employee leaves the company.